exonum/exonum-doc/src/architecture/services.md

 of the consensus (this concerns validators only) or when a node receives a block.

-### Event handling
+### Event Handling

+Services may subscribe to events (such as a block being committed) and perform some work in the event handlers.
+Some event handlers cannot modify the blockchain state, while some handlers can.
+See
+[Commit Handler](#commit-handler) section for more information on the applied handlers.

-Services may subscribe to events (such as a block being committed) and perform some work in the event handler.
-The event handlers cannot modify the blockchain state, but can be used for various tasks such as logging, data migrations, updating local parameters, and/or generating and broadcasting transactions to the blockchain network.
+The handlers can be used for various tasks such as logging, data migrations, updating local parameters, and/or generating and broadcasting transactions to the blockchain network.

 !!! note
-    As of Exonum 0.1, the only built-in event is block commit.
-More events will be added in the future, including possibility for services to define and emit events and for services and light clients to subscribe to events emitted by the services.
+    Currently, the only built-in event for services subscription is block commit.
+The handlers operable with this event are `before_commit` and `after_commit`.
+More events
+    will be added in the future, including possibility for services to define and emit events and for services and light clients to subscribe to events emitted by the services.